 The suit seeks damages on behalf of the three plaintiffs, and an injunction to prevent the unlawful search, detention and harassment of photographers by LASD in the future.

-The ACLU filed suit on behalf of three victims of LASD harassment while photographing public places.
-Read more about the suit.
+ACLU SoCal filed suit on behalf of three victims of LASD harassment while photographing public places.
+Read the complaint.